CICL-Lab/MorphSeg/README.md

 # Adaptive local extraction and global aggregation of structures in cerebrovascular segmentation

 This is the official implementation of MorphSeg in <i>Adaptive local extraction and global aggregation of structures in cerebrovascular segmentation</i>.
-MorphSeg is a structure-guided model specifically designed for cerebrovascular segmentation, aiming to identify fine-grained and complex vascular structures.MorphSeg addresses these challenges by leveraging three core modules: Dynamic Feature Extraction, Local Direction-Adaptive Fusion, and Global Multi-Source Aggregation, significantly enhancing the model's ability to capture vascular morphology.
+MorphSeg is a structure-guided model specifically designed for cerebrovascular segmentation, aiming to identify fine-grained and complex vascular structures.
+MorphSeg addresses these challenges by leveraging three core modules: Dynamic Feature Extraction, Local Direction-Adaptive Fusion, and Global Multi-Source Aggregation, significantly enhancing the model's ability to capture vascular morphology.

 - [1.
 Model Architecture](#1-model-architecture)
 - [2.
 Segmentation Example](#2-segmentation-example)